 We love to move and be active, it is an essential part of our lives.
 We hike the mountains at home around North Scottsdale, and find trails when we travel, visit our many lakes here in Arizona, play frisbee in the park by our house, and yes of course work out.

 Although Henry and I share many outdoor activities, we do differ a little indoors.
-Henry has done his share of Cross Fit in the past, but prefers and works out to Get Fit Maps for a few years now.
-The exercise combinations are functional and are amazing.
-In this past year Henry has really found his recreational calling: Cycling.
+In these past few years Henry has really found his calling: Cycling.
 He is part of the SCOTT Bikes sponsored mountain bike and road bike team here in Arizona, but competes nationally as well.

 Let’s talk about Flexibility.
 Why is it so important?

 - Stretching increases flexibility.
 Flexible muscles can improve your daily performance.
 Tasks such as lifting packages, bending to tie your shoes or hurrying to catch a bus become easier and less tiring.